PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

     I can discover how to install missing cmdlets, so that I can be more productive.

+    As a PowerShell user,
+    I can easily install modules without specifying lots of switches, so that I can be more productive.

     As a PowerShellGet contributor,
     I can more easily contribute code,
     so that PowerShellGet evolves more quickly.